Andy4495/skat-scoresheet/README.md

 - Saving the game to a file
 - Configuration file with setup parameters (# of players, player names)
   - Default name; if it exists, use it.
 Add default name to .gitignore
-- Check for declarer taking zero tricks on a non-null contract (opponents Schwarz the declarer)
-  - This would be an extremely rare occurrence
-- Add hands to an existing game (play longer than originally planned)
-  - This may not be necessary, since the program currently allocates 99 hands which can be ended early
-  - I don't think that I've ever played a game even close to 99 hands

 ## Building